L2: Empuraan: Plot

-In India, Govardhan's search leads him to Daniel Rawther, a friend of Stephen, who drugs and transports him to New York City.
-There, he discovers that Stephen has been living under his alternate identity, Khureshi Ab'raam.
-Stephen assures Govardhan of his return to India, before leaving to Iraq to eliminate Kabuga's syndicate with the help of his deputy Zayed Masood.
-To deceive his enemies, he fakes his death with the help of Govardhan, Boris and NPTV channel, plunging Kerala's political landscape into uncertainty.
-It is also revealed that Stephen had done the agencies a favour as Robert was a double agent working for the Kabuga cartel also.
+Govardhan’s search in India leads him to Daniel Rawther, a friend of Stephen, who drugs him and transports him to New York City.
+There, Govardhan discovers that Stephen has been living under the alternate identity Khureshi Ab’raam.
+Stephen reassures Govardhan that he will return to India, but first departs for Iraq to eliminate the Kabuga Cartel with the help of his deputy, Zayed Masood.
+After successfully killing the cartel, Stephen fakes his own death with assistance from Govardhan, Boris, and the NPTV channel, throwing Kerala’s political landscape into uncertainty.
+It is also revealed that Stephen had been assisting intelligence agencies, as Robert was actually a double agent.